 The dough is then cut into triangles and rolled up into a croissant shape.
 The pieces are then left to proof on a baking sheet and glazed with egg wash before baking.

-Croissant is a breakfast pastry that’s usually accompanied by un café in cafes.
-It’s registered as a product of special interest in France although it is related to the original crescent.
-This is a pastry from Vienna.
+A croissant is a breakfast pastry usually accompanied by “un café” (coffee) in French bakeries.
+It’s registered as a product of special interest in France, although it is a pastry from Vienna.

 It is made with the same pastry dough as pain au raisin, pain au chocolate and Palmier.
 This group of pastries become know as viennoiserie across France.

-Because of this pastry’s flaky texture, some people slice to make sandwiches filled with ham and cheese.
-A simple croissant can be eaten alone, or with butter.
+Because of this pastry’s flaky texture, some people slice it to make sandwiches filled with ham and cheese.
+A simple croissant can be eaten alone or with butter.

 Cornetto is the Italian version of a croissant.
 While croissant is a French translation of crescent, cornetto is Italian for “little horn”.
 A cornetto contains less butter than a croissant and more sugar.
 A cornetto is softer, whilst a croissant has flaky pastry.
 Occasionally a cornetto is called a “brioche croissant”, but the thought of calling it this makes many artisan bakers feel a little bit sick.

 The “cornetto vuoto” (an empty cornetto) is without a filling.
 A cornetto ripieni is filled and more popular.
 Common fillings include marmalade, honey, pastry cream and Nutella.